 Regattas: The Prince Edward Yacht Club is member of the Eastern Yacht Circuit and has hosted this regatta many times as the regatta rotates through the yacht clubs located in eastern Lake Ontario.
 In the past we hosted the “Alarm Series” which featured the beautiful 6 metre boats.
 The club also started and hosted the Viking 28 Challenge which eventually became the Viking /Shark series.

-Junior Sailing Camp: The Club has been actively encouraging and introducing youth to the joys of sailing for over thirty years.
+Learn to Sail Program: The Club has been actively encouraging and introducing youth to the joys of sailing for over thirty years.
 We have offered both introductory and advanced sailing courses for young people ages 10 thru 18.
 The sailing program is provided through the supervision of CYA approved instructors who are well qualified in both safety and first aid procedures.
 Please ask our manager or visit our website for more information.

 Adult Learn To Sail (ALTS)